adamedx/autographps/ROADMAP.md

 * Fix parameter completion for multiple type classes
 * Fix gls of the result of gls to return the same thing, not the entityset
 * Fix TypeMember to be more like MemberDisplayType
+* Rename graphscope to graphname on get-graphuriinfo
+* Show-GraphHelp should take a uri
+* Get-GraphType should take a URI

 ### Abandoned